Irish Aid Centre Workshops

 Teachers, bring the world into your classroom by bringing your students into the Irish Aid Centre, at 3 Clonmel Street, Dublin 2.
 School workshops are provided free of charge in the Irish Aid Centre, 3 Clonmel Street, off Harcourt Street, Dublin 2.
 In these interactive workshops our experienced facilitators explore global issues such as food and hunger, sustainable development, the SDGs and the role of Irish Aid.

 Students from Gorey Community School attend a workshop.
 (Credit: Irish Aid Centre)

 The workshops last for 90 minutes and are suitable for Junior Cycle, Transition Year and Senior Cycle.
 Teachers are provided with pre-visit and follow on resources.

 Second Level Schools

 Students from Loretto Kilkenny visit the Irish Aid Centre

 Students learn about the realities of life in a rural African community and learn about how Ireland is taking a leadership role in the fight against hunger.

-Workshops are relevant for Transition Year, CSPE and Senior Cycle Geography, Home Economics and Religion.
+Workshops are relevant for Transition Year, CSPE and Senior Cycle Geography, Home Economics and Religion and Politics and Society.

 We can also provide workshops for Leaving Cert Applied and Leaving Cert Vocational classes by arrangement.